 Permit Year # Outfalls Inspected # of Illicit Discharges Found

 (1) 2018 - 2019 61 0

 (2) 2019 - 2020 51 0

 (3) 2020 - 2021 57 1

+(4) 2021 - 2022 59 0

 Dry Weather Screening of outfalls aids in the location, identification, and elimination of illicit discharges to the MS4.
-This method provides staff with the methodology needed to screen, target, and monitor the storm drain system in an effort to discover existing illegal discharges and illegal connections to the MS4.
+This method provides staff with the methodology needed to screen, target, test, and monitor the storm drain system in an effort to discover existing illegal discharges and illegal connections to the MS4.
 (EC, SED, & PCBs)

 Roanoke County believes that Dry Weather Screening is a critical component in the detection and elimination of illicit discharges and illicit connections to its storm sewer system.
 Roanoke County will continue inspecting outfalls.
-As noted above, an enhancement is planned for this BMP, which will start in Permit Year 4.
+As noted above, a new testing protocol was implemented this permit year as an enhancement to the existing program.